n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorybufferwindow.md

 # Window Buffer Memory

-The Window Buffer Memory node allows you to persist chat history in your workflow.
+Use the Window Buffer Memory node to persist chat history in your workflow.

 On this page, you'll find a list of operations the Window Buffer Memory node supports, and links to more resources.